PDP-10: Interrupt handling

 A second use of the CONO instruction is to set the device's priority level for interrupt handling.
 There are three bits in the CONO instruction, 33 through 35, allowing the device to be set to level 0 through 7.
 Level 1 is the highest, meaning that if two devices raise an interrupt at the same time, the lowest-numbered device will begin processing.
 Level 0 means "no interrupts", so a device set to level 0 will not stop the processor even if it does raise an interrupt.

 Each device channel has two memory locations associated with it, one at 40+2N and the other at 41+2N, where N is the channel number.
 Thus, channel 1 uses locations 42 and 43.
 When the interrupt is received and accepted, meaning no higher-priority interrupt is already running, the system stops at the next memory read part of the instruction cycle and instead begins processing at the address stored in the first of those two locations.
 It is up to the interrupt handler to turn off the interrupt level when it is complete, which it can do by running a CONO, DATA or BLK instruction.
+As a special case, if the instruction is BLKI or BLKO, and the incremented count is not zero, the interrupt is dismissed immediately, otherwise the second instruction is executed to process the interrupt.
+This provided a low-cost medium performance version of direct memory access.

 Two of the device numbers are set aside for special purposes.
 Device 0 is the computer's front-panel console; reading that device retrieves the settings of the panel switches while writing lights up the status lamps.
 Device 4 is the "priority interrupt", which can be read using CONI to gain additional information about an interrupt that has occurred.

 Extended addressing

 In processors supporting extended addressing, the address space is divided into "sections".
-An 18-bit address is a "local address", containing an offset within a section, and a "global address" is 30 bits, divided into a 12-bit section number at the bottom of the upper 18 bits and an 18-bit offset within that section in the lower 18 bits.
-A register can contain either a "local index", with an 18-bit unsigned displacement or local address in the lower 18 bits, or a "global index", with a 30-bit unsigned displacement or global address in the lower 30 bits.
+An 18-bit address is a "local address", containing an offset within a section, and a "global address" is 30 bits, divided into a 12-bit section number at the bottom of the left 18 bits and an 18-bit offset within that section in the right 18 bits.
+A register can contain either a "local index", with an 18-bit unsigned displacement or local address in the right 18 bits, or a "global index", with a 30-bit unsigned displacement or global address in the right 30 bits.
 An indirect word can either be a "local indirect word", with its uppermost bit set, the next 12 bits reserved, and the remaining bits being an indirect bit, a 4-bit register code, and an 18-bit displacement, or a "global indirect word", with its uppermost bit clear, the next bit being an indirect bit, the next 4 bits being a register code, and the remaining 30 bits being a displacement.

 The process of calculating the effective address generates a 12-bit section number and an 18-bit offset within that segment.